tychonievich/coa2-s2019/markdown/cache.md

 but most of the concepts of caching are independent of that detail.

-There are several designs of a cache, varying based on how they decide what old cache entry is forgotten to make room for a new cache entry.
+There are several designs of a cache, varying based on how they decide which old cache line is forgotten to make room for a new cache line.

 ## Fully-associative

 A **fully-associative cache** stores a set of cache lines.
-Because it is a set, there is maximal ability to pick and choose which line is removed to make room for the next line;
+Using an unordered set instead of an array gives maximal ability to pick and choose which line is removed to make room for the next line;
 but that freedom comes at a cost.